fart-lab/fart/README.md

 ## Overview of files

-* the entire raw, curated and enriched dataset is found in /dataset
+* The entire raw, curated and enriched dataset is found in /dataset
+* The source databases are found in dataset/individual-datasets
-* Files for the extraction, curation and enrichment of the dataset are found in /dataset
+* Files for the extraction, curation and enrichment of the dataset are found in /dataset/scripts
-* Files for the training of the random forest and transformer models are found in /models
+* Files for the training of the tree-based and transformer models are found in /models
+* Script for the generation of the interpretability heatmaps are found in /plots

 ## Dataset